BigstoneDevelopment/datapack-wiki/standards.md

 NOTE: Not all the rules are here yet
 - **components need to be able to work when suspended in the air.** This means that no redstone can be placed at y level 1 since its support is out of bounds.
 - **components cannot power things outside of it other than through ports** to prevent accidental conflict.
 So don't power blocks through roofs or walls.
-- **modded components can have a status of extended semistandard at the highest** to prevent confusion and make sure people dont try to use them with vanilla.
+- **modded components can have a status of extended semistandard at the highest** to prevent confusion and make sure people don't try to use them with vanilla.

 _Last updated: 12/08/2025 at 18:03:00.474 UTC_